-There were in fact no real predisposing risk factors for his behaviour, regardless of how vigorously one tried to search into his past and certainly no hints to the Australian or New Zealand authorities that he could potentially commit such a heinous massacre.
-Indeed, Brenton’s description of himself as a “regular white man, from a regular family” who was born in Australia to a “working class, low-income family” certainly does not contradict the views of those who knew him well, including close family members and even his former employer, gym manager Tracy Gray, who described Brenton as a “model fitness instructor” who liked to help people.
+There were in fact no real predisposing risk factors for his behaviour, regardless of how vigorously one searched his past, and certainly no hints for the Australian or New Zealand authorities that he could potentially commit such a heinous massacre.
+Indeed, Tarrant’s description of himself as a “regular white man, from a regular family” who was born in Australia to a “working class, low-income family” certainly does not contradict the views of those who knew him well, including his former employer, gym manager Tracey Gray, who told the ABC that Tarrant was a “model fitness instructor” who liked to help people.

 To answer this complex question, we need to first address the unflagging elephant in the room.
 For decades, Australian politicians and the media have normalised dehumanising discourse when referring to Australian Muslims, who despite contrary belief are far from being a homogenous group.
 From border safety to security and migration, all crucial national issues have been reduced to Islamophobic and anti-Arab racialised discourse.

-However, it is clear that while national public discourse has focused on holding this very community that has played a pivotal role in helping authorities to circumvent terrorist attacks in Australia solely accountable, little has been done in contrast to mitigate the risk of terrorist attacks by right-wing extremists and the rise of white supremacism in communities most susceptible to their influence.
+However, it is clear that while national public discourse has focused on holding this very community solely accountable – a community that has played a pivotal role in helping authorities to circumvent terrorist attacks in Australia – little has been done to mitigate the risk of terrorist attacks by right-wing extremists and the rise of white supremacy in the communities most susceptible to their influence.

-The impact this has on social cohesion and violence was raised as a key concern almost four years ago in September 2015, during a community CVE consultation meeting in Bexley, NSW.
+The impact this has on social cohesion and violence was raised as a key concern almost four years ago in September 2015, during a Countering Violent Extremism (CVE) community meeting in Bexley, NSW.
 Research conducted following the infamous 2005 Cronulla riots was also cited.
-It had found that Australia’s education system has compromised Australia’s social cohesion due to the dehumanisation of the Australian Muslim identity, through its lack of inclusion in the curriculum.
+It found that Australia’s education system had compromised the country’s social cohesion due to the dehumanisation of the Australian Muslim identity, through its lack of inclusion in the curriculum.

-The authors of the research into the social effects of Australia’s educational curriculum, Oubani and Oubani (2014), in fact predicted five years ago that unless our educational system becomes more inclusive due to the burden imposed on it by Australian politicians and media institutions, then we can anticipate as a society more race riots, social instability and violence.
+The authors of the research into the social effects of Australia’s educational curriculum, Oubani and Oubani (2014), in fact predicted five years ago that unless our educational system became more inclusive due to the burden imposed on it by Australian politicians and media institutions, then we could anticipate more race riots, social instability and violence.

-This lack of inclusion does not just have repercussions for Australia’s social cohesion and giving another minority group a ‘fair go,’ but it exacerbates the very risk of turning Australia’s arguably most precious asset and investment – multiculturalism, into a liability.
+This lack of inclusion does not just have repercussions for Australia’s social cohesion and for giving a minority group a ‘fair go’, it exacerbates the very risk of turning Australia’s arguably most precious asset and investment – multiculturalism – into a liability.

 A lack of accountability and responsibility in our systems and institutions has meant that our law enforcement services have become burdened with the task of erratically following ambiguous trails of evidence in the hope of keeping us all safe.
 And as the case of Tarrant has proven, some of the deadliest terrorists are almost impossible to detect.

-It is time that all Australians take some responsibility for the rise in all types of extremism that are spilling over from our shores, as it is clear from the comments of the director general of ASIO that the Australian Muslim population has more than contributed its fair share to help keep extremism at bay.
+It’s time all Australians take some responsibility for the rise in all types of extremism in our communities, as it is clear from the comments of the director-general of ASIO that the Australian Muslim population has more than contributed its fair share to help keep extremism at bay.

 Dalal Oubani is an academic literacy teacher and director of Accelerate Australia, a not-for-profit organisation that assesses the impact of the Australian Curriculum on Australian Society.Do you have an idea for a story?